-- 27. A 50-year-old male was recently diagnosed with Huntington disease.
-Transmission of this disease is associated with:
+- 27. A 50-year-old male was recently diagnosed with Huntington's disease.
+What is a key feature of this condition?

-- a. penetrance of a trait.
+- a.
+Penetrance of a trait

-- b. recurrence risk.
+- b.
+Recurrence risk

-- c. expressivity.
+- c.
+Expressivity

-- d. delayed age of onset.
+- d.
+Delayed age of onset

-A key feature of Huntington disease is its delayed age of onset such that symptoms are not seen until 40 years of age or later.
+A key feature of Huntington's disease is its delayed age of onset such that symptoms are not seen until 40 years of age or later.
 The penetrance of a trait is the percentage of individuals with a specific genotype who also exhibit the expected phenotype.
 Recurrence risk is the percentage of family members who will inherit the disease.
 Expressivity is the extent of variation in phenotype associated with a particular genotype.

 - 28. What type of mutation does not change the amino acid sequence and thus has no observable consequence?

 - a.
 Frameshift

 - b.
 Spontaneous

 - c.
+Silent

-Silent - d.
+- d.
 Missense